Our A&E departments and 999 responders are facing extremely high demand at the moment. It may mean patients will have to wait longer to be seen.

 Antibiotics do not work on winter viruses like colds and flu so do not ask for them.

-GP appointments are available every weekday evening between 6.30pm-10pm (8pm in Hackney and City of London), and between 8am-8pm on weekends and bank holidays.
+GP appointments are available every weekday evening between 6.30pm-10pm (8pm in Hackney and City of London), and between 8am-8pm on weekends and bank holidays (9am-5pm on Saturdays in Hackney and City of London).

-If you live in the City of London, Hackney, Tower Hamlets, Waltham Forest or Newham you can book these appointments by calling your own GP practice as usual during working hours or by calling 111 out of hours.
+If you live in the City of London, Hackney, Tower Hamlets, Waltham Forest or Newham you can book these appointments by calling your own GP practice as usual during working hours or, if you can’t wait till the next day or following Monday, by calling 111 out of hours.

 In these three boroughs you can also get help with minor injuries and illnesses at our community Urgent Treatment Centres at Barking Community Hospital and Harold Wood Polyclinic.
 These are open 8am-9pm, seven days a week.
 You can call NHS 111 to book an appointment or walk in and wait to be seen.
 You do not need to be registered with a GP.